 The 2017 Annual Meeting will be held at Boston University, May 26–27, 2017 in Boston, Massachusetts.
-The conference theme is “Wisdom” and our keynote speakers are Dr. Terryl L. Givens and Dr. Laurel Thatcher Ulrich.
+The conference theme is “Wisdom” and our keynote speaker is Dr. Terryl L. Givens.

 The complete conference schedule is available here.